alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

     PHP Fatal error:  Trait 'Drupal\Core\StringTranslation\StringTranslationTrait' not found in /app/src/AutoEntityLabelManager.php on line 16
     ...

 So what's happening here?
 It turns out `AutoEntityLabelManager` [uses something called `StringTranslationTrait`](https://github.com/dcycle/unit-test-tutorial/blob/circle-ci/src/AutoEntityLabelManager.php#L16).
 A PHP trait is a code sharing pattern.
-It's a fascinating topic and super useful if you run your unit tests on a working Drupal installation; but right now we don't need it and don't really care about it, it's just getting in the way of our test.
+It's a fascinating topic and super useful to write testable code (we'll get to it later); but right now we don't need it and don't really care about it, it's just getting in the way of our test.
 We somehow need to tell PHPUnit that [Drupal\Core\StringTranslation\StringTranslationTrait](https://github.com/dcycle/unit-test-tutorial/blob/first-problem/src/AutoEntityLabelManager.php#L5) needs to exist, _but we don't really care -- right now -- what it does_.

 That's where our `phpunit-bootstrap.php` file comes in.
 In it, we can define `Drupal\Core\StringTranslation\StringTranslationTrait` so that PHP will not complain that it does not exit.